giodc/webba/REMOTE_DEPLOYMENT_GUIDE.md

 ## Overview

-This guide explains how to deploy fixes and updates to WebbaDeploy installations on multiple remote servers automatically.
+This guide explains how to deploy fixes and updates to WharfTales installations on multiple remote servers automatically.

 ---